mscraftsman/devcon2021-web/README.md

-# Contributing to the Virtual Developers Conference 2020 website
+# Contributing to the Virtual Developers Conference 2021 website

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to Virtual Developers Conference 2020.
+The following is a set of guidelines for contributing to Developers Conference 2020.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 # Goals